michaelabajerova/Wanderer/README.md

   }
   ```

-  - You can add images with FoxDraw like this:
+  - You can add images with Avalonia like this:

     ```csharp
     var image = new Avalonia.Controls.Image();